NREL-Sienna/HydroPowerSimulations.jl/docs/src/model_library/formulation.md

 **Attributes:**

 During the model setup, the attribute `hydro_budget = true` can be used to set-up a budget constraint with the full horizon of the simulation.
-The attribute `storage_target = true` can be used to set-up a storage target constraint at the end of the simulation horizon.
+The attribute `hydro_target = true` can be used to set-up a storage target constraint at the end of the simulation horizon.
+The `storage_target` is only available for `HEAD` type reservoir models.
 It is not recommended to set both attributes to true simultaneously to avoid infeasibility issues.

+!!! note

+    The `hydro_target` attribute will only set-up a constraint on the target at the end of horizon.
+When running simulation be careful that the target constraint is imposed on the end of the horizon and not end of the interval.

 **Constraints:**